I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-psupdatediskcounters.md

 ## -remarks
 <p>File system drivers use <b>PsUpdateDiskCounters</b> to update counts for disk I/O accounting.
 A client process can be "charged" the disk I/O counts by the file system.</p>

-<p>File system drivers use <b>PsUpdateDiskCounters</b> to update counts for disk I/O accounting.
-A client process can be "charged" the disk I/O counts by the file system.</p>

 ## -requirements
 <table>
 <tr>